erin-noe-payne/express-train/ReadMe.md

 ### Init

 Initialization logic for the application which needs to happen after configs have been loaded, but before other modules have been loaded.
-Examples include setting up a database connection or loading global functions that you expect to be used by other modules (e.g. a logging provider).
+Examples include setting up a database connection, setting application constants, or loading global functions that you expect to be used by other modules (e.g. a logging provider).

 ### Models, middleware, controllers